svbygoibear/hermes-crypto-core/README.md

 - For multiple versions of Go, have a look here: [Managing Go Installations](https://go.dev/doc/manage-install).

 #### Running and Deploying
 There are a few extra steps before getting this project up and running, so follow these steps to do so seamlessly.
-There is some assumption that you already know how to use go and how to use AWS.
-Refer to any of the link to help get started if that is not the case.
+I assume that you already know how to use Go and how to use AWS.
+Refer to any of the links above to help get started if that is not the case.

 ##### CoinGecko
 To fetch crypto related data, we are currently connected to [`CoinGecko`](https://www.coingecko.com/).
 You will need to create a free account when testing this locally and replace the `GECKO_API_KEY` environment variable with the API Key from your account.